 A wide range of psychiatric reactions including the above mentioned reactions, are common and may occur in both adults and children.
 In adults, the frequency of severe reactions has been estimated to be 5-6%.
 Psychological effects have been reported on withdrawal of corticosteroids; the frequency is unknown.

 Intracranial pressure increased, papilloedema, epilepsy.

-Glaucoma, papilloedema, posterior subcapsular cataract, chorioretinopathy, exophthalmos, corneal thinning, scleral thinning, eye infection viral, eye infection fungal.
+Glaucoma, papilloedema, posterior subcapsular cataract, chorioretinopathy, vision, blurred (see also section 4.4), exophthalmos, corneal thinning, scleral thinning, eye infection viral, eye infection fungal.